| A History of Crow-puting My father, a retired electrical engineer, took up personal

 or close-ups and with the crude illustrations how does anyone know that my

 stuff isn't like any of the other junk out there.
 What makes this stuff so special?
+Well, for much less than that color ad costs me I can take my

 little catalog and expand it to include close-ups, color photos, longer write ups